roehampton/module-content/software-development-1/week-07/lab/README.md

 Parameters and variables that are assigned in a called function are said to exist in that function&#39;s _**local scope**_.
 Variables that are assigned outside all functions are said to exist in the _**global scope**_.
 A variable that exists in a local scope is called **a** _**local variable**_, while a variable that exists in the global scope is called a _**global variable**_.
 A variable must be one or the other; it cannot be both local and global.

 Think of a **scope** as a container for variables.
 When a scope is destroyed, all the values stored in the scope&#39;s variables are forgotten.
 There is only one global scope, and it is created when your program begins.
-When your pro- gram terminates, the global scope is destroyed, and all its variables are forgotten.
+When your program terminates, the global scope is destroyed, and all its variables are forgotten.
 Otherwise, the next time you ran your program, the variables would remember their values from the last time you ran it.

 A local scope is created whenever a function is called.
 Any variables assigned in this function exist within the local scope.
 When the function returns, the local scope is destroyed, and these variables are forgotten.
 The next time you call this function, the local variables will not remember the values stored in them from the last time the function was called.